xh/hoist-core/README.md

 |-----------------------|-----------------------------------|:----------------------------------------------------------------:|
 | `EmailService.groovy` | Managed service for sending email | [🏗](grails-app/services/io/xh/hoist/email/EmailService.groovy) |

-:email: Hoist core provides `EmailService` to send mail from the server.
+:mailbox: Hoist core provides `EmailService` to send mail from the server.
 This relies on the [Grails mail plugin](http://plugins.grails.org/plugin/grails/mail) which must be configured with a suitable SMTP server within an app's `application.groovy` configuration file.